chaitualuru/Pia/README.md

 Pia is a voice controlled personal assistant for Chrome.

-Some things you can ask Pia:
+Some things you can do with Pia:

-- "Open Netflix"
+- Search Google, Wikipedia, IMDB and more using simple voice commands:
   - "Search for Kittens"
   - "Search Wikipedia for Ponzi Scheme"
-- "Search Wolfram for Distance to the Moon"
+  - "Search IMDB for Titanic"
-- "Search IMDb for Titanic"
+  - "Search Wolfram for the Integral of x squared"

-- "Compare reviews for Frozen"
+- Send Emails to Friends:
-- "Email nick@yahoo.com"
+  - "Email nick@gmail.com"

+- Get Directions:
+  - "Directions from Boston to New York City."
+  - "Directions to San Francisco."

+- Check the Weather:
+  - "What's the weather like in Chicago?"
+  - "What's the weather like today?"

+- Open and control your Favorite Websites:
+  - "Open Netflix"
+  - "Open Facebook"
+  - On Facebook: "Logout", "Go to Photos", "Go to Messages", "Go to Friends", "Go to Events"
+  - On Google: "Go to Images", "Go to News"
+  - On GitHub: "Logout"

+- Play the latest YouTube Videos:
   - "Play Gangnam Style"

-- "What's the weather like today?"
-- "How far is New York City?"
-- "How do I get from Philadelphia to San Francisco?"
+- Find the Perfect Movie to watch by Comparing Reviews:
+  - "Compare Reviews for Frozen"

 Follow us at www.getpia.com.